abdulmoid5/t-nodejs-task/README.md

 3. **Set up the environment variables:**

-   - See the `.env.example` files in the root directories for the necessary environment variables.
+- See the `.env.example` files in the root directory for the necessary environment variables.

 4. **Install node module:**